nxlim-00/meet/README.md

 - [License](#license)

 ## Introduction
-Event Finder is a React-based web application that allows users to search for and explore events near a chosen city.
+Meet is a React-based web application that allows users to search for and explore events near a chosen city.
 The app can be used offline, providing access to previously loaded event information even when there is no internet connection.

 ## Features
 - **Filter Events by City:** Users can filter events by selecting a city, allowing them to view a list of events taking place in that city.